torontojs/blog/src/content/blog/2025/03/pubscript-2025.md

 If you are interested in organizing other events, even if it is for a small group, we are more than happy to help with that!

-Please reach out to @madcampos or @dann on slack and we can help you sort the event out.
+Please reach out on slack in the channel #team-eventsmaking and we can help you sort the event out.